 Since emerging in China in December 2019 a novel strain of the coronavirus (COVID-19) became a pandemic and spread globally, with a high concentration of cases in several countries in which Arval Group operates.
-Both the pandemic and government measures taken in response (border closings, travel restrictions, lockdown measures...) have had and will continue to have a major impact, both direct and indirect, on economic activity and financial markets globally.
-In particular, the sharp slowdowns of the economies in many regions as well as the reduction in global trade and commerce more generally have had and are likely to continue to have severe negative effects on global economic conditions as global production, investments, supply chains and consumer spending have been and continue to be affected.
+Both the pandemic and government measures taken in response (border closings, travel restrictions, lockdown measures, vaccine accelerated process ...) have had a major impact, both direct and indirect, on economic activity and financial markets globally.
+In particular, the sharp slowdowns of the economics in many regions as well as the reduction in global trade and commerce more generally have had severe negative effects on global economic conditions as global production, investments, and will continue to affect supply chains and consumer spending.